In This Article

 The use of lesser concentration of bleaching products and reduction in tray wear time are some of the ways of preventing sensitivity.
-Other ways include the use of prescribed sensitivity gel or toothpaste, staying away from hot or cold foods for two days after the treatment, using soft-bristled brush as well as lukewarm water to brush, staying away from too much use of DIY whitening products and so on.
+Other ways include the use of prescribed sensitivity gel or toothpaste, staying away from hot or cold foods for two days after the treatment, using the soft-bristled brush as well as lukewarm water to brush, staying away from too much use of DIY whitening products, and so on.

 Consultation is very vital before whitening.
 So that your dentist will properly evaluate your teeth in order to discover their health status.
 You may not be ideal for this procedure.
 And it is only through proper evaluation that your dentist can discover this.
 Your dentist may carry out a ‘touch and air’ test on your teeth.
-And this will help your dentist to know the best whitening option for you.
+And this will help your dentist to know highly recommended whitening option for you.
 Your dental practitioner may prescribe a desensitizing toothpaste and non-steroidal anti-inflammatory drugs (NSAIDs) for immediate relief.

 Some Whitening Products For Sensitive Teeth